fairoozp/Ubuntu_macosx_look/README.md

 OR

 Themes And Icons are uploaded in Zip formate.
-Extract and place itin to the folders
+Extract and place it into the folders

 here `Mojave-dark-theme.tar(1).xz` is put in `.themes` folder.
 It incluse shell theme